aadehamid/architecture-patterns-with-Python/README.md

 ## Section 1

-### Domain Modeling: A Conversation with Business Stakeholder on the Allocation System
+### Domain Modeling: A Conversation with Business Stakeholder on the Allocation System to create services for

 A product is identified by a SKU, pronounced “skew,” which is short for stock-keeping unit.
 Customers place orders.
 An order is identified by an order reference and comprises multiple order lines, where each line has a SKU and a quantity.
 For example: